A project of

 Hermit Thrush

-The State of Hermit Thrushes
+The State of Hermit Thrushes in the Northeast

 Regionally: Declining

 Hermit Thrush are relatively uncommon in the montane forests surveyed as part of Mountain Birdwatch.
 By comparison, a visitor to the spruce-fir zone is likely to encounter approximately twice as many Bicknell’s Thrush as Hermit Thrush for the time being.
 The estimated local abundance of Hermit Thrush around Mountain Birdwatch sampling stations, in the figure above, paint an interesting picture.
-Numbers of Hermit Thrush were clearly on the rise from 2010 to 2014, but then the population suddenly and unexpectedly declined (by nearly 50%) where it has slowly declined since 2015.
+Numbers of Hermit Thrush were clearly on the rise from 2010 to 2014, but then the population suddenly and unexpectedly declined (by nearly 50%) where it has overall declined since 2015.

 RegionMean annual